metrorailings/OwlBlog/content/posts/2022-week-16-insights.md

 I must watch the Patriots as they attempted to mount a comeback against the Bengals.
 It seems queer considering the Bengals were so thoroughly dominating the Patriots.

 Giants almost mounted a comeback despite the turnovers.
 Impressive.

+This Packers passing offense is truly ugly.
+No rhythm.
+I see some clever misdirection concepts, but it's not enough against this feisty Miami defense.
+Receivers are having issues separating from defenders.